python/cpython/Doc/library/os.rst

    :func:`unlink` function documented below.
 On Windows, attempting to remove a file that is in use causes an exception to be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.
-Availability: Macintosh, Unix, Windows.
+Availability: Unix, Windows.